Guardians vs. Rangers Player Props Betting Odds

 Ramírez Stats

-- Ramirez has recorded a base hit in five games in a row.
-During his last five outings he is hitting .333 with two doubles, a home run, three walks and an RBI.
+- Ramirez hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is hitting .231 with two doubles, a home run, five walks and an RBI.

 Ramírez Recent Games